-As an alternative to joint IDBs, single government IDBs can choose to work together on PILOTs.
-For example, the IDBs of Hamilton County and Chattanooga have both chosen to vote on each PILOT agreement in Chattanooga.
-This option gives them the flexibility to choose how and when they work together.
+As an alternative to joint IDBs, single government IDBs can work together on PILOTs through the use of interlocal agreements.
+An example of this exists in Shelby County where five of the six IDBs established by city governments have opted for this option.97 Among them, the City of Bartlett has worked within this framework to develop a model that works for their community, which includes a provision that only the city property taxes on the improved value of real property may be abated.
+They have also decided to require that the PILOTs payments must at least be equal to the education portion of the city property tax that would otherwise be due.98 See appendix E for the interlocal agreement between Shelby County and the City of Bartlett.
+Other local governments have chosen to work together without any formal agreement.
+For example, the IDBs of Hamilton County and Chattanooga cooperate with one another and the local governments each pass a resolution approving an agreement when either negotiates a PILOT.99 This option gives them the flexibility to choose how and when they work together.
 Local governments can quickly come together to work on attracting businesses without having to go through the laborious process of setting up a joint IDB.
-This flexibility comes at a cost though.
-One government's IDB could quickly choose to abandon the arrangement.
+This flexibility comes at a cost, though, since one government's IDB could quickly choose to abandon the arrangement.